MicrosoftLearning/MB-7006-Create-manage-segments-Customer-Insights-Data/Instructions/Labs/03-Create-measures.md

 1. Select the **Measures** tab, expand **TotalOnlineSpend : CustomerInsights**, select **Calculation 1**, and select **Add**.

-1. Your completed measure will resemble the image below:

 1. Select the **Run** button to complete your measure.

     Next, we will define the average value of all store purchases made for each customer.